I’ve always had a problem with the phrase “my rapist”.

 And I had a cast and crutches.
 Plus a vague sense that smoking pot was turning weird for me.

-But I was still deliriously happy, because my friends were amazing and after I had briefly run away, my mom was taking me away from my father, to a place of our own.
+But I was still deliriously happy, because my friends were amazing.
+I had briefly run away the previous month, and my divorced parents had agreed my mom would take me away from my father, to a place of our own.
 She had found a place, on leafy Abington Square in the West Village.
+We would move in together in May.

-A week later, now pretty mobile, I was back at the Music and Art guy’s place for a party.
+A week after the surgery, now pretty mobile on my crutches, I was back at the Music and Art guy’s place for a party.
 I had promised Billy I wouldn’t drink this time, so my friend John suggested a nice bowl.
 I smoked with him in one of the rooms of tie-dyed laughing singing teenagers, the huge flat’s endless rooms filled with our people, our beautiful brilliant gifted people.
 (You never knew where the parents were.)

 But the high went wrong, it filled me with terrible paranoia, and suddenly I felt wildly unsafe and terrified.